-By mid-1984 SCW had established a practice and recording space at Willow St. in Waterloo, Ontario, and had access to the electronic music labs at the University of Waterloo.
+By mid-1984 SCW had established a living, rehearsal and recording space at Willow St. in Waterloo, Ontario, and had access to the electronic music labs at the University of Waterloo.
 In August of that year they released their first cassette, entitled Arbeit Macht Frei.

 “Arbeit Macht Frei” tape cover – folded out – by PnrH

 The cassette was 90 minutes in length, with about 32 individual tunes.
 Here’s some highlights:

 In 1984 the four members of SCW were all students at the University of Waterloo in Ontario, Canada.
 Jeff-o and dWM had enrolled in David Huron‘s computer music course, thereby gaining access to the electronic music studio in the basement of Conrad Grebel College.
 The studio was equipped with recording facilities, a grand piano, a Roland Juno-60 synthesizer, an E-mu Drumulator, and a huge Moog modular synthesizer (either a model 55 or 3C).
 SCW had absolutely no idea what they were doing when they were using most of the gear, especially the Moog.
 However large portions of the first SCW tape release were created and recorded in this studio.